Reclaim Your Time: Top Working From Home Tips

 Without clear direction, it’s easy for you to put unnecessary pressure on yourself to work too hard.
 You might feel unsure of how your manager is measuring your performance or monitoring your productivity now that you’re not all working in the same location.
 Or maybe it seems like everyone else is putting in longer hours, so you try to match what you perceive to be their speed.

-But instead of working yourself into a burnout, do the scary thing and check in with your manager.
-What do they actually expect from you during this time?
+But instead of working yourself into a burnout, do the (not so) scary thing and check in with your manager.
+What do they actually expect from you, and in what time frame?
 What do you need from them in terms of feedback?
 Don’t toil away in obscurity, trying to measure up to a standard that was never set in the first place.
+It can help when you’re switching off at home.

 If your employer is flexible or you’re in a more senior position, you might be responsible for setting your own limits.
 While we’re certainly not telling anyone to be any less productive, you also need to be reasonable with yourself.
-How did you spend your time before the pandemic?
-While you may not have had a strict schedule even when working at an office, a routine can help set better boundaries when working from home.
+How did you spend your time before you worked from home?
+While you may not have had a strict schedule when working at an office, a routine can help set better boundaries when working remotely.

-With “the office” now right in your living space, it’s there all the time staring at you.
+If your living space is now “the office”, it’s there all the time staring at you.
 You don’t have your commute and a physically separate location to mark the difference between “home” and “work.”
 But for your own sanity, you need to recreate it somehow.

 - Dress for work, and then change when you’re done for the day.